geoblink/design-system/src/elements/GeoSelectEntry.md

 `GeoSelectEntry` is each one of the options that will be used in the GeoSelect.
-They can have a left accessory item, the content itself and another item that will be places on the right side of the container
+They can have a left accessory item, the content itself and another item that will be placed on the right side of the container.
 ```vue
 <template>
   <div class="element-demo">